Star City Brewers Guild Bylaws

 Elections: Elections will be held at the December meeting (or if a special election, then one month after the nominations meeting).
 Only club members that are paid-in-full may submit a ballot.

-Ballots: The ballots shall consist of a list of all nominees, and voting shall be secret.
+Ballots: The ballots shall consist of a list of all nominees, and voting shall be tallied by two officers, directors or their appointees that are not on the ballot.

 Voting: The voting club member will cast his/her ballot for President, Vice President and for Director(s).